puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

   docker exec -it database bash

-Great, now you have two new nodes with the puppet agent installed!
-With the agent installed, you will have access to all of the puppet commands and related tools we've covered so far, including `puppet resource`, `puppet agent`, `puppet apply` and `facter`.
+Now you have two new nodes with the puppet agent installed.

+While you're still in a bash session on the database node, you can try out a few commands.

 {% task 4 %}
 ---
 - execute: puppet agent -t
 {% endtask %}

-We will have to sign each new node's certificate on the master before we will be able to trigger a puppet run with `puppet agent -t`.
-We will get to that in a moment but first, let's take a moment to see what we can do with just the agent installed and no interaction with the puppet master.

 Let's use facter to get some information about this node: